What is eCommerce?

 eCommerce is defined as - Commercial transactions conducted electronically on the internet which includes any company selling products or services.
-Expanded on slightly further, it is the ways and means by which a company will present its proposition via the internet and allow consumers to exchange money for the fulfilment of the companies products or services.
+Expanded on slightly further, it is the and means by which a company will present its proposition via the internet and allow consumers to exchange money for the fulfilment of the companies products or services.

 Capital and reputation are at risk and this can sometimes generate a lot of fear and hesitation.
 However, when the desire to start a new eCommerce website overtakes the fear of failure, your next question should be to decide what next steps are needed in order to correctly land your new project, gain traction and get it to positive cash flowing levels as fast as possible.